OfficeDev/office-js-docs-pr/docs/concepts/add-in-development-best-practices.md

 ## Publish and market your add-in

 - Create a [Partner Center account](/partner-center/marketplace-offers/open-a-developer-account).
-This could take time so if you plan to publish your add-in to AppSource, be sure to get this process going as soon as possible.
+This could take some time.
+If you plan to publish your add-in to AppSource, get this process going as soon as possible.

 - Create an [effective AppSource listing](/partner-center/marketplace-offers/create-effective-office-store-listings).